deusExMac/dirWalker/README.md

 # Version

-v0.5b@01092025
+v0.70@06092025

   This is the successor of project fsTraversal.

 # TODO

 There are still some open issues related to efficiency.
+More tests needed.

 # How to execute